knightedcodemonkey/jsx/README.md

 Pair the loader with your existing TypeScript/JSX transpiler (SWC, Babel, Rspack’s builtin loader, etc.) so regular React components and the tagged templates can live side by side.

 Need a deeper dive into loader behavior and options?
-Check out [`src/loader/README.md`](src/loader/README.md) for all the options.
-There is also a standalone walkthrough at [morganney/jsx-loader-demo](https://github.com/morganney/jsx-loader-demo):
+Check out [`src/loader/README.md`](src/loader/README.md).
+There is also a standalone walkthrough at [morganney/jsx-loader-demo](https://github.com/morganney/jsx-loader-demo).

 ## Node / SSR usage